POBOROJO/PROJECTS-100XDEVS/README.md

+# 100xDevs

-This is the class work of yt practice in tailwind
+This is the repo for 100xdevs class practice part